Chlorhexidine Irrigation Solution

 What it looks like

-Chlorhexidine Irrigation Solution is a sterile, blue solution and comes in a 30mL plastic Steritube®.
+Chlorhexidine Irrigation Solution is a sterile, blue solution and comes in a 30 mL plastic Steritube® ampoule.
+Pack size: 30 units.

 Chlorhexidine Irrigation Solutions can be identified by an Australian Registration Number which is found on the packaging: